Supporting Student Basic Needs

 In addition, the state of Minnesota has many available programs:

-Early Learning Scholarship can help your child attend high-quality childcare and early education to help your child get ready for kindergarten.
+Early Learning Scholarship: Helps your child attend high-quality childcare and early education to ensure your child is ready for kindergarten.
 Early Learning Scholarship eligibility information and application.

-Help Me Connect is a navigator connecting pregnant and parenting families with young children (birth – 8 years old) with services in their local communities that empower families to be healthy and safe.
+Help Me Connect: A navigator connecting pregnant and parenting families with young children (birth – 8 years old) with services in their local communities that empower families to be healthy and safe.
 Help Me Connect is an interagency collaboration between Minnesota's Departments of Education, Health and Human Services.

-Parent Aware Offering free tools and resources to help families find quality childcare.
+Parent Aware: Offers free tools and resources to help families find quality childcare.
 Call 1-888-291-9811 or visit Parent Aware to search for child care options.

 The first step is to contact the SMSU Financial Aid Office.
 They can assess whether or not you may qualify for federal or state student financial aid.